Seelengrab/Supposition.jl/docs/src/index.md

 initial failures to smaller example while preserving the invariants the original input was generated under.
 It's also easy to combine generators into new generators.

+Check out the Examples in the sidebar to get an introduction to property based testing and to learn how to write your own tests!

 Here's also a sitemap for the rest of the documentation:

 ```@contents